Edit Blog Post

 Egan demonstrates how to wait for the next bus.
 Which never comes.
 Ever.

-tidy.
+As a special treat, Captain Mo takes us to his home island.
+It is a busy little community, slightly impoverished but tidy.
 We take a walk around as the islanders go about their business, cleaning their catch of the day and feeding the guts to gigantic manta rays that patrol the shores, kids skip rope and bicycle the sandy lanes between their coral huts.
 The Mudimu’s call to prayer wails overhead from the mosque.

 We are introduced to Mo's extended family and have a traditional meal with them.
 Fish with coconut, coconut with fish in 50 different ways.
 They are so welcoming but not exactly friendly, maybe shy and lost in translations, his elderly kin are indifferent.
 It's the kids that treat us like we are the circus come to town.
 Mo proudly walks us through his retirement plan, an infrastructure he and his older brother have built.
 It is a six room hostel with cafe.
-So far, his only customer is the volunteer English teacher from Holland and a few backpackers, but he hopes business picks up once completed.
+So far, his only customer is the volunteer English teacher from Holland

 Huge manta rays would arrive at the back of our boat each night and put on a spin show as they fed.

-over them like it's a jungle gym, blissfully unaware of how climate change will force their lives onto an unpredictable path.
+I am alarmed by the monstrous piles of sandbags that line the shores.
+I had read somewhere that in less than 20 years this whole country will be underwater.
+It seems so hopeless and tragic.
+The little kids clamber over them like it's a jungle gym, blissfully unaware of how climate change will force their lives onto an unpredictable path.

 As the sun sets into the glowing silver ocean, we are all thrilled to be invited to watch some of the men practice their traditional dances and songs at the community hall.
 These musicians and dance troop make big money at the fancy resorts during the high season.
 Their wives and kids, plus all the neighbours come out to participate.
 We all sit shyly along the walls at first until things get going.
 I had no idea it would turn into a techno rave, I’m dancing around like a crazy person minus the glow sticks and ecstasy, just loving it.
 Females dance with females and the males with males and it somehow passes Islamic scrutiny, even at this ear bleeding decibel.